-Julio Peralta is an associate in the Corporate Department of the Madrid office, of which he was a founding member in 2013.
+Julio Peralta de Arriba is counsel in the White & Case's Madrid office, of which he was a founding member in 2013.

-Julio received an LLM and an APCLB from New York University in 2010, attending as a Caja Madrid Scholar.
-While at NYU School of Law, he served as a Graduate Editor of the NYU Journal of Law and Business.
+Julio received an LLM and an APCLB from New York University in 2010 and was a Caja Madrid Scholar.
+While at NYU School of Law, he was also a Graduate Editor at the NYU Journal of Law and Business.

-He earned his JD (Licenciatura en Derecho), BSBA in Finance (Licenciatura en Administración y Dirección de Empresas), as well as a BSc in Economics (Licenciatura en Economía) from the Universidad de Salamanca.
-Julio was also a research assistant at the Universidad de Salamanca School of Law from 2005 to 2006 as an Education Ministry Scholar.
+Previously he earned a JD (Licenciatura en Derecho) and a BSBA in Finance (Licenciatura en Administración y Dirección de Empresas) in 2006 and a BSc in Economics (Licenciatura en Economía) in 2009 from the Universidad de Salamanca.
+He was also a research assistant at the Universidad de Salamanca School of Law between 2005 and 2006 as an Education Ministry Scholar.

 Wren House, the infrastructure investment arm of the Kuwait Investment Authority on its acquisition of a 25% stake in GNF's global power generation portfolio, GPG.